 Rule 29.3: Review of the Record by Trial Counsel prior to Submission to the Military Judge.
-Prior to submission of the record of trial and transcript to the military judge for review pursuant to Rule 29.4, the trial counsel must review the record of trial and transcript to ensure compliance with RCM 1112(b) and RCM 1114.
+Prior to submission of the record of trial and transcript to the military judge for review pursuant to Rule 29.4, the trial counsel must review the record of trial and transcript to ensure compliance with R.C.M.
+1112(b), R.C.M.
+1112(f), and R.C.M.
+1114.

-In reviewing the record of trial, the trial counsel must provide a signed verification that all required contents listed at RCM 1112(b) are properly included and reflected in the record of trial.
-The trial counsel must ensure that the recording required by RCM 1112(b) is a substantially verbatim recording of the proceedings.
+In reviewing the record of trial, the trial counsel must provide a signed verification that all required contents listed at R.C.M.
+1112(b) and R.C.M.
+1112(f) are properly included and reflected in the record of trial.
+The trial counsel must ensure that the recording required by R.C.M.
+1112(b) is a substantially verbatim recording of the proceedings.

-In reviewing any transcript required by RCM 1114, the trial counsel must verify that it is a verbatim transcript of the proceedings.
-The trial counsel must correct all errors contained in the transcript, to include errors in grammar, spelling, and punctuation.
+In reviewing any transcript required by R.C.M.
+1114, the trial counsel must verify that it is a verbatim transcript of the proceedings.
+The trial counsel must correct all material errors contained in the transcript so that it is suitable for appellate review.
 The trial counsel must ensure that the court reporter makes any necessary corrections to the record of trial and transcript prior to submission to the judge for review.
 Counsel must use an errata sheet to record necessary corrections to the transcript.